Find Affordable College Courses

 The average amount in student loans that physiology majors at Baldwin Wallace College take out is $27,000.

-You’ll be in good company if you decide to attend Ohio State University - Main Campus.
-It ranked #2 on our 2023 Best Physiology & Pathology Sciences Schools in Ohio list.
-Located in the large city of Columbus, Ohio State is a public school with a very large student population.
+The excellent programs at Ohio State University - Main Campus helped the school earn the #2 place on this year’s ranking of the best physiology and pathology sciences schools in Ohio.
+Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.

-A rank of #5 on this year’s list means University of Dayton is a great place for physiology and pathology sciences students.
-Located in the medium-sized city of Dayton, UDayton is a private not-for-profit school with a large student population.
+Out of the 12 schools in Ohio that were part of this year’s ranking, University of Dayton landed the # 5 spot on the list.
+Located in the city of Dayton, UDayton is a private not-for-profit school with a large student population.

 Physiology majors at UDayton take out an average of $23,500 in student loans while working on their egree.

-Ohio University - Athens Campus did quite well in this year’s ranking of the best schools for physiology and pathology sciences students.
-It came in at #6 on the list.
+With a ranking of #6, Ohio University - Athens Campus did quite well on this year’s best schools for physiology and pathology sciences students.
 Located in the town of Athens, OHIO Athens is a public school with a very large student population.

 The average amount in student loans that physiology majors at OHIO Athens take out is $26,872.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $261.